jywu20/Notes/Computer Science/Circuit/HDL.md

 what we'll want to do is to write programs that run well with *low* clock frequency but *high* parallelism.

+# A rational reconstruction of description levels in digital circuit designing

-Here is a rational reconstruction of fundamentals of digital circuit designing from the perspective of HLS:
+Here is a rational reconstruction of fundamentals of digital circuit designing, from the perspective of HLS to physical transistors.

-1. We have a multithreaded code.
+1. We have a multithreaded code written in an ordinary language, or probably the behavioral constructs of a HDL.
 Things like pipelining are understood as multithreading as well.
+   This may be known as *behavioral level* modeling.
+   Behavioral level designs can sometimes also be synthesized: if they are written in C/C++ or sometimes Matlab or Fortran this is known as high-level synthesis, and if they are written in Verilog or VHDL this is known as behavioral synthesis.
 2. Object-oriented features, streaming, etc. are reduced to data shared by functions and function calls.
 Dynamic memory allocation has a physical upper bound and can be conceived as accessing a large but finite array of variables in practice.
 All data can be encoded into binary numbers, and thus sequences of bits.
 3. In each thread - a function that runs over and over again - the correct timing of successive function calls is implemented by the ready-valid protocol.
 4. We analyze the control flow of a single  - and rewrite it into several stages,